dwadhwa123/cse15l-lab-reports/lab-report-week-5.md

 government/About_LSC/commission_report.txt:appointed Mr. Casellas as Chairman of the U.S. Equal Employment government/About_LSC/commission_report.txt:Chairman of the Board of Directors of the Philadelphia Bar
 ```
+The grep -i command can also be used on all the text files in a given folder as shown above.
+When used on an entire folder, the command returns which specific text file the string was found in for each isntance of the string.

 ### Example 3